-Furthermore, investment in gold ensures that you have wealth accumulated that is free of taxation, with a guaranteed legacy you can take forward with you.
-While both gold and bitcoins present opportunities to grow your success, even technology’s wildest advances can never completely overshadow the prestige and security offered by physical gold.
+Depending on individual circumstances, investing in gold can be a tax free guaranteed legacy you can take forward with you.
+While both gold and Bitcoins present opportunities to grow your success, even technology’s wildest advances can never completely overshadow the prestige and security offered by physical gold.

 Our Simple 4-step process makes physical gold and silver buying easy.

 One of our dedicated specialists will work with you to answer any questions you have.
 We will provide you with factual information (benefits / drawbacks) about all available products.
 The length of this conversation is down to you and is an opportunity to ask us as many questions as possible.
 Please note we are not permitted to provide any financial advice.
 If you require advice, we suggest you speak to a financial advisor.